 - Compare actual performance to the plan.
 Global supply chains are always in motion.
 You need to quickly detect the differences between plans and actuals and then respond in an efficient manner.
 The ability to sense and highlight shifts in the extended supply chain — particularly as they relate to the agreed-upon plan — is vital.
 Then, you should be able to suggest an optimal solution while adhering to predetermined company goals and objectives through multiple scenario comparisons.

 - Develop plans that evaluate both financial and volumetric performance.
 Establishing one comprehensive plan that spans strategic and tactical horizons reveals the true merits of multiple alternative paths.
 Break away from silos, and combine information from sales, marketing, production, procurement, transportation, finance and external partners in a single system to keep your team aligned while streamlining planning processes and responding effectively to supply chain disruptions or new opportunities.
-A good question to ask is, In addition to balancing financial criteria against constraints, demand prioritization and customer service objectives, can we analyze alternative scenarios based on revenue, profit, capacities, customer service and other critical business metrics?
+A good question to ask is, In addition to balancing financial criteria against constraints, demand prioritization and Customer Relations objectives, can we analyze alternative scenarios based on revenue, profit, capacities, Customer Relations and other critical business metrics?

 - Assess timing, impact and risk of new product introductions.
 With the number and frequency of launches on the rise, the need to address this area is critical because the most difficult planning problems often occur here.
 New product planning often takes place across multiple functions or even organizations.
 IBP can help facilitate this process through collaborative workflow and active messaging.
 In addition, the ability to compare the performance of a new product to the agreed-upon plan, quickly identify deviations and provide rich what-if analysis plays a major role in determining appropriate actions.